oguennec/angular-elastic-runner/readme.md

 Front-end using :
    - [Angular directive for Elastic]
-   - [Material Design for Bootstrap]
-   - [Angular directive for json pretty display]

 ## Pre-requisite to install and run this application :
 The following software must be available on the host running the application (linux, Windows, iOS) :